gchure/phd/docs/src/chapter_06/section_11_applications.md

 respectively, change the predicted response profiles.
 (B) In the case of inducible activation, binding of an effector molecule to an activator transcription factor increases the fold-change in gene expression.
 Note that for activation, the fold-change is greater than 1.
-The left and center panels show how changing the activator copy number $A$ and activator-DNA binding energy $\Delta\varepsilon_{AA}$ alter response, respectively.
+The let and center panels show how changing the activator copy number $A$ and activator-DNA binding energy $\Delta\varepsilon_{AA}$ alter response, respectively.
 The right panel shows how varying the polymerase-activator interaction energy